Skip to main content

 Chargaff's Rules

-Chargaff's Rules state that in DNA, the amount of adenine (A) equals thymine (T), and the amount of guanine (G) equals cytosine (C).
-This base pairing is crucial for understanding the structure of DNA, as it suggests a complementary relationship between the bases, which is fundamental to the double helix model proposed by Watson and Crick.
+Chargaff's rules state that in DNA, the amount of adenine (A) equals thymine (T), and guanine (G) equals cytosine (C).
+This base pairing is fundamental to the double helix structure, ensuring complementary strands.
+Deviations from these ratios suggest an unusual or non-standard DNA structure.

 Recommended video: